 The editors can offer some members of the program a mentoring service in writing and submitting review material to JGP.
 This service is arranged following discussions with the principal investigator from whom the article is usually commissioned.

 The editors are happy to write letters of recommendation that acknowledge the contributions of Postdoctoral Mentoring Program members to the journal.

 To apply to join the Postdoctoral Mentoring Program, please send a CV and cover letter, including up to six keywords and the names of past and present supervisors, to email@example.com.
 Winners of JGP-sponsored poster prizes at scientific meetings throughout the year will automatically be invited to join the program.

 In 2017, JGP launched its first Junior Faculty Networking Cohort in partnership with the Society for General Physiologists.
-The purpose of these cohorts is to support and connect junior faculty in the first stage of their independent careers.
+The purpose of these networks is to support and connect junior faculty in the first stage of their independent careers.
 Each cohort involves up to nine junior faculty members being matched with a mentor belonging to the JGP Editorial Advisory Board.
-Each cohort and their mentor meet quarterly to discuss topics such as selection and management of personnel, financial management, and collaborating wisely.
-Members of the cohort also receive a behind-the-scenes tour of the review process at JGP, in accordance with our conflict-of-interest policy for editors and reviewers, and are invited to attend the annual Editorial Advisory Board meeting.
+Each network and their mentor meet quarterly to discuss topics such as selection and management of personnel, financial management, and collaborating wisely.
+Members also receive a behind-the-scenes tour of the review process at JGP, in accordance with our conflict-of-interest policy for editors and reviewers, and are invited to attend the annual Editorial Advisory Board meeting.

-The application process for future cohorts will be advertised each summer on the Junior Faculty Networking Cohort web page.
+The application process for future cohorts will be advertised on SGP's Junior Faculty Network web page.